Skip to main content

 Groups

-If your identity provider has a group called “HR,” you can mirror that Group in your Files.com site and assign it the right permissions, such as full access to the HR folder.
-As your identity system is updated because people join or leave the HR department, those changes cascade into your Files.com site automatically.
-You don’t have to touch each user’s permissions individually because the Group does the work.
+If your identity provider has a group called "HR," you can mirror that Group in your Files.com site and assign it the right permissions, such as full access to the HR folder.
+When your identity system is updated as people join or leave the HR department, those changes cascade into your Files.com site automatically.
+You don't have to touch each user's permissions individually because the Group does the work.

 Managing Groups